BIOS, Teesside University

 BIOS is a state-of-the-art facility supporting the University’s School of Health and Life Sciences, providing new teaching labs, a new super lab, research and clinical skills space.

-Higher Education - North East
+Higher Education - The North, England

 Project Overview